Quantize What Counts: More for Keys, Less for Values: Supplemental Results

-Figure~\ref{fig:appendix_singular_value_distribution} provides the full-range view of the singular value distribution for the key and value cache at various layers of the Llama~3.3~70B model on the C4 dataset.
-The horizontal axis enumerates the singular values in descending order, beginning with the largest (i.e., the spectral norm), and the vertical axis measures the corresponding magnitudes.
-The shaded region captures the minimum-to-maximum range of singular values across the attention heads within each layer, while the solid curves depict the mean singular value at each rank.
+Figure~\ref{fig:appendix_singular_value_distribution} illustrates the full-spectrum singular value distribution of key and value caches across layers of the Llama~3.3~70B model on the C4 dataset.
+The horizontal axis indexes singular values in descending order, starting from the largest (i.e., the spectral norm), while the vertical axis shows their magnitudes.
+The shaded region represents the minimum-maximum range of singular values across attention heads within each layer, and the solid curves indicate the mean singular value at each rank.

-This figure underscores two main observations.
-First, key matrices systematically exhibit higher leading singular values than value matrices.
-In particular, the first singular value (the spectral norm) for key matrices is consistently larger, confirming that the key matrices possess a higher spectral norm.
-Second, this behavior (significant gap) remains evident across the entire spectrum of singular values, implying that the sum of the squares of these values (i.e., the Frobenius norm) is also larger for key matrices.
-Consequently, the stronger representational capacity of key matrices, as reflected by both their spectral and Frobenius norms, renders them more sensitive to quantization errors.